Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Introduction

-For several problems, completeness for a class is known, e.g., {\sc Clique} is $W[1]$-complete \cite{DowneyF95a} and {\sc Dominating Set} is $W[2]$-complete \cite{DowneyF95}.
-However, there are also several problems known to be hard for $W[1]$, $W[2]$, or even for $W[t]$ for all positive integers $t$, but which are not known to be in the class $W[P]$; in many cases, only membership in XP was known.
-For such problems, it is an intriguing question to establish their exact position within the $W$-hierarchy as it can be expected to shed light on their complexity similarly as it did for the previous problems.
+For many problems, completeness for a class is known, e.g., {\sc Clique} is $\mathrm{W}[1]$-complete \cite{DowneyF95a} and {\sc Dominating Set} is $\mathrm{W}[2]$-complete \cite{DowneyF95}.
+However, there are also several problems known to be hard for $\mathrm{W}[1]$, $\mathrm{W}[2]$, or even for $\mathrm{W}[t]$ for all positive integers $t$, but which are not known to be in the class $\mathrm{W[P]}$; in many cases, only membership in $\mathrm{XP}$ was known.
+For such problems, it is an intriguing question to establish their exact position within the $\mathrm{W}$-hierarchy as it can be expected to shed light on their complexity similarly as it did for the previous problems.

 One example of such a problem is the {\sc Bandwidth} problem.
-It is known to be hard for all classes $W[t]$ since 1994\cite{BodlaenderFH94}, with a recently published proof that this already holds for a special subclass of trees (namely, caterpillars with hair length at most three~\cite{Bodlaender20}).
-However, already in the midst of the 1990s, Hallett argued that it is unlikely that {\sc Bandwidth} belongs to $W[P]$, see the discussion by Fellows and Rosamond in \cite{FellowsR20}.
-The argument intuitively boils down to the following: {\sc Bandwidth} `seems' to need certificates with $\Omega(n)$ bits, while problems in $W[P]$ have certificates with $O(f(k)\log n)$ bits.
-A similar situation applies to several other $W[1]$-hard problems.
+It has been known to be hard for all classes $\mathrm{W}[t]$ since 1994 \cite{BodlaenderFH94}.
+Already in the midst of the 1990s, Hallett argued that it is unlikely that {\sc Bandwidth} belongs to $\mathrm{W[P]}$, see the discussion by Fellows and Rosamond in \cite{FellowsR20}.
+The argument intuitively boils down to the following: {\sc Bandwidth} `seems' to need certificates with $\Omega(n)$ bits, while problems in $\mathrm{W[P]}$ have certificates with $O(f(k)\log n)$ bits.
+A similar situation applies to several other $\mathrm{W}[1]$-hard problems.

-A (largely overlooked) breakthrough was made a few years ago by Elberfeld et al.~\cite{ElberfeldST15}, who studied several classes of parameterized problems, including a class which they called $N[f poly, f \log]$: parameterized problems that can be solved with a non-deterministic algorithm with simultaneously, the running time bounded by $f(k)n^c$ and the space usage bounded by $f(k)\log n$, with $k$ the parameter, $n$ the input size, $c$ a constant, and $f$ a computable function.
-For easier future reference, we denote this class by XNLP.
+A (largely overlooked) breakthrough was made a few years ago by Elberfeld, Stockhusen and Tantau~\cite{ElberfeldST15}, who studied several classes of parameterized problems, including a class which they called $\operatorname{N}[f \poly, f \log]$.
+This class is defined as the set parameterized problems that can be solved with a non-deterministic algorithm with simultaneously, the running time bounded by $f(k)n^c$ and the space usage bounded by $f(k)\log n$, with $k$ the parameter, $n$ the input size, $c$ a constant, and $f$ a computable function.
+For easier future reference, we denote this class by $\XNLP$.
 Elberfeld et al.~\cite{ElberfeldST15} showed that a number of problems are complete for this class, including the {\sc Longest Common Substring} problem.
-Since 1995, {\sc Longest Common Substring} is known to be hard for all $W[t]$~\cite{BodlaenderDFHW95}, but its precise parameterized complexity was unknown until the result by Elberfeld et al.~\cite{ElberfeldST15}.
+Since 1995, {\sc Longest Common Substring} is known to be hard for all $\mathrm{W}[t]$~\cite{BodlaenderDFHW95}, but its precise parameterized complexity was unknown until the result by Elberfeld et al.~\cite{ElberfeldST15}.